lmidy/UdaConnect/README.md

 To manually connect to the database, you will need software compatible with PostgreSQL.
 * CLI users will find [psql](http://postgresguide.com/utilities/psql.html) to be the industry standard.
 * GUI users will find [pgAdmin](https://www.pgadmin.org/) to be a popular open-source solution.
+Lens is a really neat k8s IDE to navigate k8s if you are not handy with the kubectl commands
+* you can find lens here [lens](https://k8slens.dev/)

 ## Architecture Diagrams
 Your architecture diagram should focus on the services and how they talk to one another.
 For our project, we want the diagram in a `.png` format.
 Some popular free software and tools to create architecture diagrams: